nautobot/nautobot-plugin-ssot-arista-cloudvision/README.md

 - `insecure` boolean: If true, the plugin will download the certificate from Cloudvision and trusted for gRPC.
 - `cvp_token` string: Token to be used when connected to Cloudvision as a Service.
 - `delete_devices_on_sync_cv_source` boolean (default False): If true, this will delete devices in Nautbot that do not exist in Cloudvision when syncing from Cloudvision.
+- `from_cloudvision_default_site` string: The default site used when syncing creates new devices in Nautobot.
+- `from_cloudvision_default_device_role` string: The default device role used when the syncing creates new devices in Nautobot.
+- `from_cloudvision_default_device_role_color` string: The default color to assign to the default role.
+- `from_cloudvision_default_device_status`: string: The default status used when the syncing creates new devices in Nautobot.

 ## Usage